TheTechOddBug/lon-mirror/README.md

 It may emit structural signals, rankings, compatibility values, instability indicators, or stop conditions.

-It does not decide what the host system should do with them.
+It does not decide what a host system should do with them.

 Canonical chain: